hotmailed/Pull-Request-Demo/README.md

-hotmailed-adding second more commit to PR#27 hotmailed-adding one more commit to PR#27 third time hotmailed-adding one more commit to PR#27 fourth time
+hotmailed-adding second more commit to PR#27 hotmailed-adding one more commit to PR#27 third time hotmailed-adding one more commit to PR#27 fourth time hotmailed-adding one more commit to PR#27 fifth time